Neko-Protocol/.github/profile/README.md

 ---

-Neko Protocol is a DeFi lending and borrowing system that unlocks liquidity from real-world assets.
+Neko Protocol is a platform that unlocks liquidity from real-world assets.
 Neko turns tokenized RWAs, starting with stocks and expanding to bonds, treasuries, and other financial instruments, into active, yield-generating collateral.

+We do this by having a DeFi lending and borrowing system, liquidity layer market and perpetual futures for RWAs.

-Neko's mission is simple: **Make illiquid real-world assets liquid, programmable, and usable across DeFi.**
+Neko's mission is simple: **Make illiquid real-world assets liquid, programmable, and usable.**

 ## Why Neko Exists